openstack-archive/fuel-docs/pages/release-notes/v7-0/new_features/plugins.rst

   `Configuration of Fuel Plugins with new roles <https://wiki.openstack.org/wiki/Fuel/Plugins#Configuration_of_Fuel_Plugins_with_new_roles>`_ section of the Fuel Plugins SDK.

+* Fuel 7.0 enables you to separate the main services from the Controller role and deploy them on a custom role with a plugin.
+  See `How to separate services from Controller with a plugin <https://wiki.openstack.org/wiki/Fuel/Plugins#How_to_separate_services_from_Controller_with_a_plugin>`_ for details.

 * Sometimes, new functionality, minor updates, or security fixes should be delivered.
 Hence, a plugin developer creates a new version of a plugin.
 For more information on how